Wondermondo 🢖 World 🢖 Wonders of Africa 🢖 Wonders of Mauritania

 Atar stone circles

-Several Neolithic stone circles, well preserved in the desolate desert environment.
+Several Neolithic stone circles.
+Monuments are well preserved in the desolate desert environment.

-Historical desert town, medieval trading centre.
+Historical desert town, a medieval trading center.
 Founded in the 12th – 13th century next to an older village.
-City is partly abandoned, but still provides striking urban landscape, here in five libraries are located valuable manuscripts.
+The city is partly abandoned but still provides a striking urban landscape.
+Five libraries with valuable manuscripts.

 Hodh Ech Chargui

 Very old desert town, almost abandoned.
-Already in the 11th century it was one of major centres in this region, flourished until the 19th century.
-Contains valuable buildings in vernacular style.
+Already in the 11th century, it was one of the major centers in this region and flourished until the 19th century.
+Contains valuable buildings in the vernacular style.

 Ruins of historical desert town – staging post for caravans.
-Could be established in the 12th century, city walls built in the Middle Ages.
+Could be established in the 12th century, and city walls were built in the Middle Ages.
 Prospered in the 14th – 18th centuries.